IamJayPrakash/K6-Commander/README.md

 # K6 Commander

-K6 Commander is a lightweight, local-first, authorized load-testing platform.
-It allows you to configure, run, and analyze load tests, Lighthouse audits, and basic SEO checks directly from a sleek web UI, leveraging the power of k6, InfluxDB, and Grafana.
+K6 Commander is a lightweight, local-first, authorized load-testing and API development platform.
+It allows you to configure, run, and analyze load tests, Lighthouse audits, and SEO checks, as well as test APIs with a full-featured client—all from a sleek, responsive web UI.

 ---
 ### ⚠️ Important Deployment Notice